denismollison/pref/README.md

 as described below.

-You can install the development version of pref from Github `r # install.packages("devtools") install_github("denismollison/pref")`
+You can install the development version of pref from Github `r q() install.packages("devtools") install_github("denismollison/pref")`

-Five examples are provided, drawn from real elections, hc12, p17, nws17, yale and j02.
-The first three are from Scottish Council elections, the first a very simple case and the second a more usual one.
+Six examples are provided, drawn from real elections, hc12, p17, nws17, cnc17, yale and j02.
+The first four are from Scottish Council elections, the first a very simple case and the second a more usual one.
 The third example (nws17) is one where using the official counting method (stv.wig) no candidate achieves the fixed quota.
-The fourth, from a Yale faculty election, is an example with a large number of candidates (44 for 4 places).
+The fourth is one where Meek and WIG STV produce different outcomes.
+The fifth, from a Yale faculty election, is an example with a large number of candidates (44 for 4 places).
 A simplified version, showing just the later stages of this election is provided as y12.